reactjs/pl.react.dev/src/content/learn/state-a-components-memory.md

 Also notice how the `Page` component doesn't "know" anything about the `Gallery` state or even whether it has any.
 Unlike props, **state is fully private to the component declaring it.** The parent component can't change it.
 This lets you add state to any component or remove it without impacting the rest of the components.

 What if you wanted both galleries to keep their states in sync?
 The right way to do it in React is to *remove* state from child components and add it to their closest shared parent.
-The next few pages will focus on organizing state of a single component, but we will return to this topic in [Sharing State Between Components.](/learn/sharing-state-between-components)
+The next few pages will focus on organizing state of a single component, but we will return to this topic in [Współdzielenie stanu między komponentami.](/learn/sharing-state-between-components)

 <Recap>